 Northamptonshire Music and Performing Arts Trust is a Company Limited by Guarantee (Company No.7738151) and a registered charity (Charity No. 1145643)

-NMPAT would like to thank all of the organisations currently supporting the work of the Trust:
+NMPAT would like to thank all of the individuals and organisations currently supporting the work of the Trust. this support continues to enable music and artistic education and ensemble opportunities for children and young people within the county.

 NMPAT and Rutland Music are members of the consortium of East Midlands Music Education Hubs which meet regularly as the East Midlands Music Mark Heads of Service and co-operate on collaborative projects where this is mutually beneficial.
 In particular there is a consortium wide approach to the delivery of the CME (Certificate of Music Educators).